 For the ultimate in chilled-out locations, set up camp in the legendary Lorna Doone Valley, where your neighbours could include buzzards and red deer, and listen to Badgworthy Water flowing peacefully behind your tent.
 Head out onto the South West Coast Path from the moor to take in the fantastic scenery.

 Cloud Farm is a dreamy location where you and your fellow campers can make yourselves at home on the lush grass of this tranquil spot.
 Choose a pitch right by Badgworthy Water and enjoy wildlife-spotting, as well as the stunning views of the border between Somerset and Devon.
-The campsite has 10 electric hook ups and space for campervans and motorhomes too.
+The campsite has 10 electric hook ups (2 specifically for tents) and space for campervans and motorhomes too.
 An onsite shop sells basic food supplies and camping essentials.
 You’ll also find a washing up area, toilets and showers on site.
 If you don’t fancy cooking, then check out our breakfast selection in the shop, ask us about our evening pizza and pasty service or pop down to The National Trust Buttery Tearoom at Malmsmead for a lunchtime treat.

 With both Somerset and Devon on your doorstep, and nature all around, you’re spoiled for things to do and places to go when you stay.
 And there’s plenty of opportunities to tuck into cream teas as well.
 When you’re ready to explore, there are plenty of walks to enjoy, or you can explore the secrets of the Lorna Doone Valley and visit places like Oare Church.
 For a change of pace, and scene, then head to the coast at Lynton or Lynmouth and hop on the funicular Cliff Railway.
 Romantic, rugged and remote Exmoor offers plenty of wild pony spotting opportunities, or take a hike to Dunkery Beacon, with its incredible views over moorland and the Bristol Channel on a clear day.